Phoenix788/AGAR-XPBOT/README.md

 - make sure you have the latest version of agario-client
 - verify your facebooks account information ( I will make a video tutorial later )

+# If you can't fix your issue yourself, then open an issue (please add tags, I LOVE TAGS !)

 Made by Camille Eyriès (http://github.com/camilleeyries/) You can modify this code for personal use, but you can't claim it as your, you need to refer this repo (http://github.com/camilleeyries/AGAR-XPBOT)